 3. When will your spouse retire?
 As of 2012, nearly 60% of all households consisted of dual income households.
 If both you and your spouse work outside the home, consider staggering retirement to maximize withdrawal amounts.
 For example, if one spouse waits to retire just a few years after the other, you can both continue contributing to savings accounts and delay pulling Social Security.
 Doing so boosts the amount you’re able to withdraw significantly.
 Each year you wait to withdraw Social Security, the amount you’re allowed to withdraw increases.
 The longer one of you works the more time and interest can work to grow your savings.
 Additionally, the ability to maintain employer-sponsored health insurance can save a couple significantly.
 Especially as health care costs increase with age and in considering the current uncertainty surrounding the healthcare market.

 TrueNorth Wealth is a financial planning firm with proven results in personalized, fee-only financial guidance to individuals and businesses.
-Visit our Salt Lake City, Utah office for free consultation or contact us using the form below.
+To learn more about our Retirement Planning services, visit our website or contact us using the form below.